 You can manage many of the symptoms that are common with COVID-19 at home.
 Drink lots of fluids, get plenty of rest and use a humidifier or hot shower to ease a cough or sore throat.

-Contact your family doctor or nurse practitioner if are a concerned about your health and COVID-19.
 If you have general health questions or concerns, contact HealthLinkBC (8-1-1) at any time, day or night.
 If it becomes harder to breathe, you can’t drink anything or feel much worse seek urgent medical care at an urgent and primary care centre or emergency department.
-If you or someone in your care has chest pains, difficulty breathing or severe bleeding, call 9-1-1 or local emergency number immediately.
+If you or someone in your care has chest pains, difficulty breathing or severe bleeding, call 9-1-1 or your local emergency number immediately.

 If you are a priority population